 Please enter your name, email and zip code below to sign up!

-The coronavirus pandemic has changed our lives.
-Even as our communities and local businesses open, the financial and emotional challenges remain, especially for those who were already struggling.
+The coronavirus pandemic has impacted us all.
+Our communities and local businesses open and close as the situation changes, but the financial and emotional challenges remain, especially for those who were already struggling.
 As a leader in the fight against poverty, The Salvation Army is keenly aware of our responsibilities to bring help and hope to those who are most vulnerable.

-Ensuring the safety of those who depend on The Salvation Army’s programs and services, along with the safety of staff and volunteers, is of utmost priority.
-We are working with health officials at the local, state, and federal levels – including participating in situation-awareness calls with federal partners such as FEMA, CDC, DHS, and HHS.
-Hygiene and prevention guidance in accordance with recommendations from CDC is being used and shared with staff, volunteers, and program participants.
+Ensuring the safety of those who depend on The Salvation Army’s programs and services, along with the safety of staff and volunteers, is our utmost priority.
+We are working with health officials at the local, state, and federal levels; following CDC recommendations for hygiene and disease prevention; and sharing best practices with staff, volunteers, and program participants in order to keep those in our care healthy and safe.

 We know that it is not just those who test positive for the coronavirus who are affected.
 The Salvation Army is prepared to offer long-term support to affected families and individuals as needed, including emergency assistance with mortgage/rent, utility bills, clothing, medication, and other needs for workers who have lost wages or employment due to COVID-19 closures and cancellations.